 What are your fees?

-Sessions are £30 per hour.
+Sessions are £40 per hour.
 Payment is required in advance to reserve your session time.
-You can pay by cash, cheque or bank transfer.
+You can pay by cash or bank transfer.
+I offer a number of spaces at a reduced rate for full time students or anyone financially affected by COVID-19.
+If reduced rate therapy is of interest, please contact me to discuss this further.

 How do I make an appointment?